 Directed by French poet and filmmaker Jean Cocteau, the 1946 effort famously starred Josette Day as Belle and Jean Marais as the Beast.
 “Jean Marais’ performance as the beast is wonderful,” Cage said of the film.
 “I wanted to have that sound to my voice when I did Moonstruck, and then Norman Jewison got very upset with me and lost his patience with it and almost fired from the movie.”

 Official Film Synopsis: “The story of a gentle-hearted beast in love with a simple and beautiful girl.
 She is drawn to the repellent but strangely fascinating Beast, who tests her fidelity by giving her a key, telling her that if she doesn’t return it to him by a specific time, he will die of grief.
 A simple tale of tragic love that turns into a surreal vision of death, desire, and beauty.”

 13 – A Clockwork Orange – Stanley Kubrick, 1971.

 From the wondrous mysticism of Beauty and the Beast to, well, something a little bit different.

 “A Clockwork Orange, of course, was like the ultimate film for an adolescent to see,” Cage says.
 Yes Nic, we cannot stress that enough.

 Official Film Synopsis: “In an England of the future, Alex and his “Droogs” spend their nights getting high at the Korova Milkbar before embarking on “a little of the old ultraviolence,” while jauntily warbling “Singin’ in the Rain.”
-After he’s jailed for bludgeoning the Cat Lady to death, Alex submits to behavior modification technique to earn his freedom; he’s conditioned to abhor violence.
-Returned to the world defenseless, Alex becomes the victim of his prior victims.”
+After he’s jailed for bludgeoning the Cat Lady to death, Alex submits to behaviour modification technique to earn his freedom; he’s conditioned to abhor violence.
+Returned to the world defenceless, Alex becomes the victim of his prior victims.”